slatlas/atlasdocs/Videos/Index.md

 ﻿# Quick Start

 #### Login
-Default url for login is https://tm.sourcelogicatlas.com/account/login
+Default url for login is https://[CompanyName].sourcelogicatlas.com/account/login

 ![login.PNG](../images/login.PNG)

-Use your **Tech Management** email and password for login.
+Use your **Company** email and password for login.

 ###### If you do not have an account please contact your manager to get your account created .